leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 ### What's Next?

+Alright, these things are introduced earlier are basically the major improvements.
 With such NLP foundations, we will be able to imagine and realize an infinity of skills.
 Such expendable architecture is one of the main strength of Leon since day one.

 New core features still need to see the light of day to have a decent personal assistant.